revolist/revogrid-docs/gantt/critical-path.md

   items:
     - q: What is the critical path in a Gantt chart?
       a: It is the chain of dependent tasks that currently controls the project finish date.
 Delaying a zero-float critical task can delay the project unless another scheduling condition changes.
-    - q: Does RevoGantt show critical tasks?
+    - q: Does RevoGrid Gantt show critical tasks?
       a: Yes.
-RevoGantt includes critical-path calculation and visual state so critical tasks and related scheduling context can be surfaced in the planning view.
+RevoGrid Gantt includes critical-path calculation and visual state so critical tasks and related scheduling context can be surfaced in the planning view.
 ---

 <script setup lang="ts">